-• Thank the candidate for his/her time.
-Explain the next step in the process so s/he knows what to expect and when it will be.
+• Thank the candidate for their time.
+Explain the next step in the process so the candidate knows what to expect and when it will be.

 Evaluation

 • Complete the Interview Evaluation immediately following the interview while your impression is still fresh.